 The prices quoted are fully inclusive, there are no taxes, service charges or occupancy fees.

 Full prepayment is required in advance (before you ever see the apartment), and cancellation fees apply.
 This was a concern for me the first time, but now having stayed there, I have no hesitation whatsoever.
-I know I’ll be delighted with the quality, location, etc. I do recommend you take the travel insurance, because you never know when your plans could be disrupted due to illness, job loss, etc. Paris Perfect has links to a travel insurance provider, or search online.
+I do recommend you take the travel insurance, because you never know when your plans could be disrupted due to illness, job loss, etc. Paris Perfect has links to a travel insurance provider, or search online.

-The Paris Perfect office is just a few blocks away, is staffed 7 days a week, and they are more than happy to help with any questions or concerns.
+The Paris Perfect management office is just a few blocks away, open 7 days a week, and the staff was pleasant and helpful.
 We had a tricky latch on the French door leading out to the balcony (did I mention the balcony overlooks the Eiffel Tower?)
 We called for help, and the latch was fixed before we got back from sightseeing.

 All apartments are non-smoking, and no pets allowed.